Benedetta Carlini: Early life

-Benedetta's father educated her himself, an unusual choice in Renaissance Italian society, in which most girls took lessons from their mothers and were not very literate.
-Her education and upbringing were religious.
-At the age of five, she knew the litany of the saints and other prayers by heart.
-Under her father's tutelage, Benedetta would take the rosary and recite the litany several times a day.
-At the age of six, Benedetta learned to read and knew some Latin.
+Guiliano educated his daughter himself, an unusual choice in Renaissance Italian society in which most girls took lessons from their mothers and were not very literate.
+She had memorized several prayers, including the Litany of the Saints, by the age of five.
+Under her father's tutelage, Benedetta recite the Litany on her rosary several times a day.
+A year later she had learned to read and knew some Latin.

-Her mother instructed Benedetta to recite five Pater Nosters and eight Ave Marias every day, seemingly directing Benedetta toward female guides—the Virgin Mary, a statue of whom had been acquired especially for Benedetta, and St. Catherine of Siena, whose mystical marriage with Christ was celebrated as a feast day at their home.
+Her mother instructed her to recite five Our Fathers and eight Hail Marys every day, seemingly directing Benedetta toward female guides—the Virgin Mary, a statue of whom had been acquired especially for Benedetta, and St. Catherine of Siena, whose feast day was widely celebrated.
+In spring 1599, Giuliano decided to fulfill his vow by bringing Benedetta to be brought up by a group of religious women in Pescia.

-One day a black dog tried to drag Benedetta away, but her screams frightened it; by the time her mother came, the dog had disappeared.
-Benedetta and her parents interpreted this incident as the work of a devil disguised as an animal.

-In spring 1599, Giuliano decided to fulfill the vow made at the birth of his daughter and bring Benedetta to a group of religious women in Pescia.